Meta Killed Its Instagram AI Photo-Grab After 3 Days: A Rare Win for Photographers

 Can strangers really use my Instagram photos in AI images?

-Open Instagram, go to your profile, tap the three lines in the top right, scroll to Sharing and reuse, and toggle off both Posts and Reels under “Allow people to use your content on Instagram and with AI features on Meta.”
-It stops only future generations.
-Images already generated using your photos remain live.
+Not for this feature, since it has been pulled.
+If you want to lock down Meta’s broader AI-content settings anyway, the toggles still exist: open Instagram, go to your profile, tap the three lines in the top right, scroll to Sharing and reuse, and turn off both Posts and Reels under “Allow people to use your content on Instagram and with AI features on Meta.”
+Any images generated while the feature was live still exist.

 Does the Content Seal watermark protect me?